develprr/metamatic-blog/_posts/2023-09-09-how-to-store-pydantic-soccer-players-in-the-mongo-database.markdown

-Now, if I was able to inspire you and you are on your way to become a great data scientist (or an excellent application developer!) you will inevitably start wondering at some point how to store your data objects into a database.
+Now, if I was able to inspire you and you are on your way to become a great data scientist (or an excellent application developer!) you will inevitably start wondering at some point how to store your data objects in a database.

-After all, when you have modeled your problem domain into wonderful data objects validated with Pydantic library, the next big thing for you is to find a way to conveniently persist your data objects into a database.
+After all, when you have modeled your problem domain into wonderful data objects validated with Pydantic library, the next big thing for you is to find a way to conveniently persist your data objects in a database.

 To make things simpler, I wrote for you a new base model class